 Exploit detection includes:

-- Over 6000 known exploit script fingerprint matches (in addition to standard ClamAV detection)
+- Over 4000 known current exploit script fingerprint matches (in addition to standard ClamAV detection)

 - Known viruses via ClamAV